HamnerNicholas/FPGA-Business-Card-/docs/ISA.md

 01
 ```

-Branches when the inequality condition is satisfied.
+Branches when the inequality condition: rX != acc, is satisfied.

 ---